 2. Contains: If you’re tracking visits to a group of pages on your site using some combination of query parameters, the Contains option is best.
 You can also use wildcards (*) to create more complex rules.
-This could be used for through a section of your store or a category of blog posts.
+This could be used for analyzing how people navigate through a section of your store or a category of blog posts.
 Use “contains” when your specific starting point only requires someone to be on one of several pages.

 DO: Be prepared to do further research

 Conversion Funnels sometimes lead to a clear change to make on your site.
 Most of the time, though, you’ll need to do further research to dig into what’s causing the results you see.
 Within Lucky Orange Conversion Funnels, you’re able to access Session Recordings for visitors who completed the funnel or those who fell short.